Coffee capsules

 This puts Germany ahead of the field in an international comparison.
 Other countries have some catching up to do.
 Their recycling systems are not quite as user-friendly.
 But even internationally, take-back capacities of over 80 percent are achieved.
 Where a good national system is lacking, it is more important for manufacturers themselves to lead the way.
 Like capsule pioneer Nespresso.
 They have been taking back used capsules in their boutiques from the very beginning.

 Nespresso was the pioneer of coffee capsules.
-From the beginning, the brand has relied on aluminum as the material for its capsules.
-The approach at Nespresso is clear: "No other coffee capsule material we've studied can better protect the freshness and flavors of our gourmet coffees from light, oxygen, and humidity than aluminum."
+From the beginning, the brand has relied on aluminum as the material for its capsules - until recently.

 Recycling aluminum is simple.
 The recycled material is high-quality.
-Already in 2015, more than half of all aluminum demand was met from scrap.
 Secondary aluminum has long been used for engine blocks, window frames, bicycles, and pans.
 Today, the result is tasteless - and so it is being used more and more for food as well.

 But it's not just aluminum recycling that has improved.
 There are other innovations for different materials as well.
-Plastics are improving constantly.
-More and more of them are now being considered for packaging high-quality coffee.
 And for some years now, research into renewable and compostable materials has been booming.
 In short, when you choose the right material for your coffee capsule today, you have a lot more choice than you did a few years ago.

 When choosing the material, it must protect against oxygen, light, and humidity.
 Furthermore, the flavor must be preserved.
 Ideally, this is already ensured by the first layer, the primary packaging - in the case of coffee, the capsule itself.
 If the coffee capsule is properly sealed, it does not need an additional protective atmosphere, such as a bag around each capsule.
 High-quality primary packaging can thus make an entire layer of packaging obsolete.

-When it comes to coffee capsule materials, aluminum is no longer the only choice - but it's still one of the best.
+When it comes to coffee capsule materials, aluminum is no longer the only choice.
 Capsule systems have ecological advantages.
 Packaging plays only a minor role.
 Anyone who relies on such a desirable and valuable raw material like aluminum for the packaging is therefore not doing anything wrong in terms of sustainability.
-Assuming the recycling is correct.
+Assuming the recycling is done correctly.
+But looking into alternative packaging might be worthwhile.